WHAT AND HOW TO PRACTICE

 1) SET THE TARGET

 Pick something you can focus on, ideally as specific a focus as possible.
-For example, “singing pretty” involves enormous variables, but “tongue position” limits those variables to one organ.
-Now choose a task, i.e. saying [Ki], [Kə], [Ku] , just for starters, to notice how the tongue moves in order to better understand how tongue position impacts vocalizing.
+For example, “sounding good” involves myriad variables, but “tongue position” limits those variables to one organ.
+Now choose a task, i.e. saying [i], [ɛ], [a], to notice how the tongue moves from vowel to vowel and to understand how tongue position impacts vocalizing.

 2) DO THE EXPERIMENT